 Do Prepaid Debit Cards Affect Credit Scores?

-Wondering whether a prepaid debit card will affect your credit score?
-Read our guide, which will help you learn more about how prepaid cards work.
+Wondering whether prepaid debit cards bought online will affect your credit score?
+Read our guide, which will help you learn more about how prepaid debit cards work.

 With the rise of digital commerce, card payments now account for a large portion of transactions in retail and online settings.

 Though members of the public are increasingly turning to card-based payments, not all cards are the same.
-Prepaid cards and credit cards can be used in similar ways, but each type of card is financed through quite different means.
+Prepaid debit cards that have been set up online and credit cards can be used in similar ways, but each type of card is financed through quite different means.

-Those differences mean that using a prepaid card is a convenient way to spend money without impacting your credit card or its credit score.
+Those differences mean that using prepaid debit cards that have been set up online is a convenient way to spend money without impacting your credit card or your credit score.
 Here's what you should know.

-You must load funds onto a prepaid card before you start using it to spend money.
-You can load funds onto your prepaid card in a variety of ways, but you can usually do so by sending money to your prepaid card provider from another account.
+You must load funds onto prepaid debit cards online before you start using them to spend money.
+You can load funds onto prepaid debit cards online in a variety of ways, but you can usually do so by sending money to your prepaid debit card provider from another account.

-Prepaid cards are sometimes offered by companies better known for issuing credit cards, such as Visa and Mastercard.
-However, prepaid cards are not actually credit cards.
-Unlike credit cards, prepaid cards do not come with a monthly bill that contains a record of your earlier spending; instead, they are funded in advance of spending.
+Prepaid debit cards that have been set up online are sometimes offered by companies better known for issuing credit cards, such as Visa and Mastercard.
+However, prepaid debit cards are not actually credit cards.
+Unlike credit cards, prepaid debit cards set up online do not come with a monthly bill that contains a record of your earlier spending; instead, they are funded in advance of spending.

 What Is a Credit Score?